tmdh/laravel-kit/README.md

 - Execute Artisan commands easily in a nice interface.
 - Tinker with your project in a magical code editor.
 - Serve your Laravel application locally with a click of a button (so convenient :star_struck: ).
-- Beautiful user interface inspired by VSCode.
+- Beautiful user interface inspired by VSCode and dark theme.
 - Artisan commands are retrieved from your Laravel project.
 - Many more features yet to come.